hdShang/arxiv-daily/docs/cs-RO/2025-10-08/papers/251006710v1-rlinf-vla-a-unified-and-efficient-framework-for-vlarl-training.md

 ---
 layout: default
-title: RLinf-VLA: A Unified and Efficient Framework for VLA+RL Training
+title: "RLinf-VLA: A Unified and Efficient Framework for VLA+RL Training"
 ---

 # RLinf-VLA: A Unified and Efficient Framework for VLA+RL Training